ubcbraincircuits/whitepaper/source/dmp/index.rst

 File Naming Conventions
 -----------------------
-File naming conventions should carefully consider how they are interpreted by different computer systems, eliminate ambiguity, be concise, support versioning and be conscious of directory structure and hierarchy.
+File naming conventions should be interoperable between different computer systems, eliminate ambiguity, support versioning, be concise, and be conscious of directory structure and hierarchy.

 Resources on file naming conventions: